Jacques Pâris de Bollardière

-Jacques Pâris de Bollardière (16 December 1907 – 22 February 1986) was a French Army general, famous for his advocacy of non-violence during the 1960s.
+Jacques Pâris de Bollardière (16 December 1907 – 22 February 1986) was a French Army general, known for his advocacy of non-violence during the 1960s.

 Biography

 Early life

 Bollardière was born in 1907 in Brittany, into a family with a tradition of military service, particularly in the French colonial empire: he was part of the fourth generation of his family to enlist, alongside his brother, who was killed in the Rif War after their father had moved the family to Morocco in 1916.
 In 1927, Jacques enrolled at the Military Academy of Saint-Cyr; he graduated in 1930 and due to insubordination, it was only with the rank of sergeant.
 (Saint-Cyr cadets normally graduate as commissioned officers, with the rank of sous-lieutenant).
 He disliked the authoritarianism he encountered at Saint-Cyr: he later considered this attitude to be key to his decision to join the French Resistance whilst many of his former classmates served Vichy France.
 He was quickly promoted to sous-lieutenant and to lieutenant in 1932.

 He joined the French Foreign Legion in February 1935 and was posted to Algeria until 1940.